soulshifter/titanic_kaggle/README.md

 # LINK :
 https://www.kaggle.com/c/titanic

 # OUTPUT :
 A generated CSV file within script to predict the test data in test.csv.
 Final output score 0.84.

 # HOW TO RUN ?
 1) Download the train and test csv files from link.
-2) Change the path while data loading in script
+2) Change the path while data loading in script.
 3) After running change the path of final output file.
+4) For plotting data uncoomment the lines.

 # USED SOFTWARES & ENVIRONMENTS
 1) Ubuntu Gnome (16.04 LTS)